Understanding I2C Protocol

 Today we are going to discuss about I2C communication.
 I2C is a Synchronus Tx and Rx communication.
 I2C stands for Inter Integrated Circuits.
 I2C is also known as TWI or Twin Wire Interface because it only requires two wires to communicate between different devices.
 I2C bus consists of SCL (Clock) and SDA (Data).

 As you might have noticed above that master is pulling SDA and SCL high and low.
 To ensure this operation a PULL-UP register (typically 4k7) must be connected to SDA and SCL.

-First start (S) is transmitted by microcontroller.
-Next uc sends address of the device, on receiving address, device sends the A (ack) signal back to uc.
+- On receiving address, device sends the A (ack) signal back to master (controller)

 - After receiving each data byte, device sends the A(ack) to master acknowledging that it have received the data successfully

 I2C is very important part of embedded systems.
-As the address of slave is 7/10 bit long, we can connect 256/1024 slaves with a single master.
-This means we can control 256 (7 bit address) devices with only two pins of our microcontroller.
+As the address of slave is 7/10 bit long, we can connect 128/1024 slaves with a single master.
+This means we can control 128(7 bit address) devices with only two pins of our microcontroller.
 This reduces the need for using excessive wiring and also we have all other pins available for other purposes.

 I2C is used in number of communications devices.
 For eg- RTC (ds1307), Lcd, OLEDs, Accelerometer (ADXL345), temperature sensors, pressure sensors, etc. I will cover the coding part in upcoming tutorials.